Our Statement on COVID-19

 - Most of our employees are working from home to reduce the likelihood of exposure or transmitting the virus to others.
-We have begun a deliberate, phased approach to returning to on-site work under a set of operating procedures designed to protect the health and wellbeing of our team and communities while considering the productivity of our employees.
+Starting in June 2020, we have led a deliberate, phased approach to returning to on-site work under a set of operating procedures designed to protect the health and wellbeing of our team and communities while considering the productivity of our employees.

 - We have implemented many measures to ensure the safety of those who need to be on-site, including daily health screenings, requiring the use of masks, clear signage to ensure social distancing can be maintained, single occupancy restrooms, scheduling in-person work and providing support to enable employees to commute without using public transit.

 - In addition, as local regulations and institutions have allowed, some of our field team members have begun to interact with their customers in person again.

 - We have made these decisions based on a number of considerations, including local and national public health guidelines, updated data on COVID-19 cases, employee input on their preferences and our desire to reduce risk for our employees and communities while continuing to advance our important work on behalf of patients.